jowarder/ARVR_tool_identifier/README.md

 Again Select ARCamera and then open Vuforia Engine Configuration.
 Paste the License key
 The APP should run without giving any error.

+***For the Tool Identifcation: There is a separate folder named " Tools " All the images will be there which you can place infront of the camera to identify the object.***